fioritto/fioritto_us/about.md

 ### Photography
 After a hiatus of 10 years, I started shooting again.
 Today I shoot a mix of film and digital.
 I am still trying to figure out how to manage all this from a workflow perspective.
 More to come in another post.

+I created my first Blurb book, "Rodeo: Paris, Texas" and you can find it [here](http://www.blurb.com/b/5397924-rodeo-paris-texas).

 I am also very interested in photo history.
 [Bill Jay](http://www.fioritto.us/blog/bill-jay-1940-2009/1497/) was an early influence.

 ### Cycling
 I ride as much as I can with the FOGOBS group in Hyde Park.
 Depending on who you ask, it stands for either Fast or Fat Old Guys On Bikes.
 I commute to work via bike, but I'm not a dedicated commuter.
 If its wet outside I'm on the bus.

 ### Personal
-I am married to Lisa, have three children, two grandchildren and another on the way.
+I am married to Lisa, have three children and three grand children, all boys.
 I love being "papa".
 We live in Hyde Park.

 ### Resume
 Everything above in a bulleted list.